Image by Hallmark Cards

 and in the third day we shall live in His sight." -Hos 6:2

 This is very interesting.
 Hosea is alluding to a gap period of "two days" after the last prophetic "cutting" words are given into holy scripture.
 Could this "two days" be two millennia or 2000 years?
 And what can we say about God's mention of a revival?
 Well it seems that the 70th week, and the coming of those final 7 years of God's determined dealings with His Judeo-Christian covenant people may open up with a great revival.
-This is a bit different from what we have been told by our popular endtime preachers.
-They have painted the 70th week as little more than a hellish wrath zone with no Holy Spirit, no heavenly grace extended and no elect people of God.
-Our prophecy teachers speak of horror in the last days and little else.
-And yet the Holy Spirit here in scripture is speaking of glory, an endtime revival of all things!
-This is not surprising since the prophet Joel saw the Holy Spirit outpouring at its peak very late in the 70th week.
-Joel saw the Holy Spirit being poured out in a climactic blaze of glory just before the second coming amidst the cosmic signs the 6th seal. -Joel 2:28-32
+This is a bit different from what we have been told by our popular Bible prophecy preachers.
+They have painted the 70th week, the final 7 years of this age, as little more than a hellish wrath zone with no Holy Spirit, no heavenly grace extended and no elect people of God.
+Our prophecy teachers speak of the epic end-time witness as little more than a chamber of horrors.
+And yet the Holy Spirit here in scripture is speaking of glory, an End-Time Revival of all things!
+Indeed the prophet Joel saw the Holy Spirit outpouring at its peak which will be very late in the future 70th week.
+Joel saw the Holy Spirit being poured out in a climactic blaze of glory just before the second coming amidst the cosmic signs the 6th seal.
+(See Joel 2:28-32)

 a difficult yet awesome year when all things would change.
 In what year might that revival come?

 In speaking of "two days" the prophet Hosea may actually be referring to this gap between the 69th and 70th week.
-Hosea actually said "two days" but elsewhere in scripture we read that
+Hosea actually said "two days".
+Elsewhere in scripture we read that

 "a day with the Lord is as one thousand years